 “Really, there’s so many of these products out there and I just wanted to try it before [selling] to see if I liked it.
 Because I really don’t like selling something to my customer if they’re not gonna be happy,” Smith said of his decision for a personal trial period of Dust Free’s purifier.

 “I wanted to see how they were and how they worked on my own system.
 So, I installed one in my house … to see how it operated, how much it changed the air, just to see the particulars on it.
 I was impressed.”

-With numerous options, it can be difficult for customers to choose the best whole-home air purifier for their space based on product information alone.
+With numerous options on the market, it can be difficult for customers to choose the best whole-home air purifier for their space based on product information alone.
 This is part of the reason a contractor’s testimonial is so valuable.

 Smith was pleased with his test run of the systems and explained that the purification effect was obvious.
 “We have dogs and it made a big difference.
 When you come into the house, you know you have dogs no matter what … but it took it away, it took the dog odor away and I’m very impressed.”

-Ambrosetti explained that the purification system starts working as soon as it is turned on and the main air fan or blower is on.
+Ambrosetti explained that the purification system starts working as soon as the main air fan or blower is on.
 “Usually within a couple of hours a difference is [noticeable] for most people.”

-HVAC companies across the country have been tasked with determining the best Indoor Air Quality devices on the market.
+HVAC companies across the country have been tasked with determining the best indoor air quality devices on the market.
 Contractors like Steve Smith Sr. know that product choice matters in order to keep long-term customers happy and win over new clients.
 With the air purifier market expected to grow at a CAGR of 12.6% from 2020 to 2027, it’s helpful for HVAC businesses to find dependable products and distributors now.
-Dust Free’s whole-home air purifier is both trusted by contractors and an industry favorite.
+Dust Free’s whole-home air purifier is both trusted by contractors and is an industry favorite.